subfuzion/dockerbyexample.dev/content/en/basics/time/_index.md

 Navigate to the `basics/time` directory in the examples repo.

-Take a look `get-time.sh` bash script.
+Take a look at the `get-time.sh` bash script.

 <!-- markdownlint-disable -->
 {{< tabpane >}}